JohanLi233/Auto-GO/README.md

 # GO

-## Modify play.py and use different agents
+### !
+At this time, only player agent, sequential agent and random agent are implemented
-# !
-At this time, only player agent and random agent is implemented
+### By default random agent will be run

-# By default random agent will be run
+# Modify play.py and settings.py and use different agents

 # To run the code, use
 `python3 play.py`